xaur/decred-news/guidelines.md

 [Translations](translating.md) are encouraged to follow the spirit of simplicity and consistency of this style guide, but are free to adapt to standards of their language.

+#### Punctuation

+Simple list items are lowercase without period at the end:

+> - added feature 1
+> - feature 2 made easier to use

+To have more sentences in the list item, add a period and the sentence, this time it must end with a period

+> - added feature 1.
+It makes your 30% happier.

 ### Linting

 Just before the release: